-Like a compressed Hash Lacing, this method runs two steps forward, one step back, with double-passes through eyelets.
-Resembles the grid of raised squares or diamonds of a waffle.
+This method runs two steps forward, one step back, with double-passes through eyelets.
+Resembles the grid pattern of a waffle.

 • Begin straight across on the inside (grey section) and out through the bottom eyelets.

 • Cross the ends on the outside and feed in through the set of eyelets two rows higher up the shoe (skip past one row).